 The police force in the county has the lowest budget in the region, dispelling the correlation that low income leads to high crime.
 Nicaragua also ranked third in having the lowest robbery rate.
 Nicaraguans feel very secure in their justice system.
 In a 2011 report, 65% of Nicaraguans have confidence in the criminal justice system, ranked second in Latin America.

 Renewable Energy is Emerging

 After years of political evolution, there is a new kind of revolution.
 Nicaragua is making efforts to cut back on CO2 emissions and oil imports.
 With steady winds, sun, and active volcanoes, Nicaragua produces no oil and gas.
 Instead, energy is coming from hydroelectric dams, geothermal plants, and wind farms.
 Electricity is being produced efficiently and cleanly.
-Between 2007 and 2014, energy produced by fossil fuels dropped by 50%.
+Between 2007 and 2014, the energy produced by fossil fuels dropped by 50%.

 Since the global economic crisis of 2008, Nicaragua has seen steady and consistent economic growth.
 Growth has averaged 4 percent yearly, the highest in Central America.

 Since 2006, Foreign Direct Investment has quadrupled and exports have doubled.
 Job creation was the fastest in 2014.